-- 1. Summarize why and how the II pilot program was developed - 2.
-Briefly describe program administration, eligibility and operations - 3.
-Provide a summary of findings related to II participation rates and participant/program outcomes - 4.
-Outline broad next steps for DPS-DVS implementation of Minnesota's statewide program.
+- 1. Summarize why and how the II pilot program was developed. - 2.
+Briefly describe program administration, eligibility and operations. - 3.
+Provide a summary of findings related to II participation rates and participant/program outcomes. - 4.
+Outline broad next steps for DPS implementation of the statewide program and recommendation for future consideration in administration of the program.

-The pilot program and the new law that will become effective on July 1, 2011, reflects the state's and nation's increased use of II as a tool to help reduce drunk driving.
-Minnesota, along with the nation, struggles with how to effectively reduce impaired driving and increase legal driving.
-While ignition interlockwill not eliminate impaired driving, it is a tool that provides a DWI offender the ability to drive legally while still maintaining the public's safety on the roadway.
+The pilot program and the new law that became effective on July 1, 2011 reflect the states' and nation's increased use of II as an important tool to help reduce drunk driving.
+II provides a DWI offender the ability to drive legally while maintaining the public's safety on the roadway, contributing to Minnesota's decreasing number of alcohol-related fatalities.